-It is not necessary for you to be present for the inspection, but it is recommended.
-You will be able to observe the inspector and ask questions directly, as you learn about the condition of the home, how its systems work, and how to maintain it.
-You will also find the written report easier to understand if you’ve seen the property first-hand through the inspector’s eyes.
+It is not necessary for you to be present for the home inspection, but it is recommended.
+You will be able to observe the inspector and ask questions directly, as you learn about the condition of the home, what home inspectors look for, how its systems work, and how to maintain it.
+You will also find the written report easier to understand if you’ve seen the property first-hand through the home inspector’s eyes.

 What should I look for in a home inspector?

 Don’t be afraid to ask the inspector you are considering to explain to you his/her background experience that led them to a home inspection career.
 The most qualified home inspectors have spent years servicing, remodeling, or building homes as contractors, carpenters or service technicians.
 Professionals with this experience can have the best knowledge of the workmanship that went in to constructing the home and how individual components affect the performance of the entire system of the home during its lifespan.
 You want the knowledge and experience of a construction professional who knows the interior as well as exterior stresses that a home undergoes and how a remodel might alter the performance of the structure as a system.